schlenga/ML_Workshop/Pages/part1.md

 0. Define the application, environment, kind of things that you want the machine to learn.
 Define what you want to achieve with the trained machine, in what environment, how often...
 1. From that, build the model (what kind of machine do you need?)
 2. Get data.
 A lot.
-3. Pre process the data so that your model can work with them
+3. Pre-process the data so that your model can work with them
 4. Let the model train on the data, all the time evaluating on a test sample of data
 5. When the model is good enough, test again on a fresh set of data
-6. maybe repeat
+6. Maybe repeat
-7. deploy
+7. Deploy

 ## Tensorflow.js (~60 minutes)